When is offence actually offensive?

 The information contained in the above article was correct at the time of publication.
 To ensure you are kept up to date with changes to employment law matters, click here to sign up to our dedicated employment database.

-All the articles above are written by our Partner & Head of Employment Rebecca Dennis.
-Rebecca’s professional background is unique in that she worked for more than 20 years as a barrister providing legal advice, drafting and advocacy for her clients and more recently provided specialist trouble-shooting services on employment law and employee relations at a leading international HR outsourcing company.
+I have specialised in employment law for many years.
+I provide consistent and risk aware advice to employers and employees alike.
+My experience includes both contentious and non-contentious work.
+My professional background is unique in that I worked for more than 20 years as a barrister providing legal advice, drafting and advocacy for my clients and more recently provided specialist trouble-shooting services on employment law and employee relations at a leading international HR outsourcing company.
+I have a reputation as a pragmatist and problem solver.
+I am now proud to lead the Employment Department at Goughs.

 Other Employment News Bulletins